Open-Systems-Pharmacology/Atazanavir-Model/README.md

 # Atazanavir-Model
 Whole-body PBPK model of atazanavir.
 The latest release of this model can be found [here](../../releases/latest).
+The evaluation plan describing model building and evaluation can be found [here](../../releases/download/v1.0/Evaluation_report_atazanavir.pdf).

 <p align="center">
   <img src="Atazanavir.png">
 </p>

-## Repository files
-Within this repository, we distribute a whole-body PBPK model of atazanavir that has been carefully developed using a large number of clinical studies.

-The PK-Sim project file contains simulations of all published clinical studies employed during model establishment, including the respective observed data digitized from literature reports.
-For further details, quantitative model evaluation, sensitivity analysis and extensive documentation please refer to [[1](#reference)].

 ## Code of conduct
 Everyone interacting in the Open Systems Pharmacology community (codebases, issue trackers, chat rooms, mailing lists etc...) is expected to follow the Open Systems Pharmacology [code of conduct](https://github.com/Open-Systems-Pharmacology/Suite/blob/master/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).